 The U.S. Department of veteran affairs manages this type of government-backed mortgage.
 Unlike the FHA mortgage, it is only offered to military service members (both serving and retired) and their family members.
 It requires no down payment.
 This means that if you qualify for the loan, you can apply for a mortgage with zero-percent down payment.

-The U.S. Department of Agriculture (USDA) Guarantee loan program
+The U.S. Department of Agriculture (USDA) Guarantee Loan Program

-For most people, buying mortgage has proven to be intimidating and overwhelming especially when it comes to selecting the type of rates.
+For most people, a mortgage has proven to be intimidating and overwhelming especially when it comes to selecting the type of rates.
 Therefore, as a borrower, the interest rate is one of the important ways to choose a mortgage lender.
 Let’s check out the two types of mortgage rate.

-Adjustable-rate Mortgage (ARM) is the type of loan in which the interest rate varies throughout the term of the loan.
+Type of loan in which the interest rate varies throughout the term of the loan.
 It is also referred to as a hybrid mortgage because the interest rate is initially fixed for a certain period after which reset periodically.
 Unlike the fixed-rate mortgage, the adjustable rate mortgage changes as the market interest rate changes.

 Typically, the ARM is usually represented as two numbers.
 The first number indicates the number of years the interest rate will be fixed while the second number shows when the rates will adjust.
 For example, a 5/1 ARM represents a fixed rate for the first five years while followed by a variable rate that adjusts once a year.